Araldi42/Araldi42/README.md

 - 👀 I’m interested in Data Engineer, Data analysis and Data Science
 - 🌱 I’m currently learning Data Engineer tools and the latest technologies in the data area market
 - 💞️ I’m looking to collaborate on Data Projects
 - 📫 How to reach me:
--   email: matheus2araldi@gmail.com
 -   linkedin: https://www.linkedin.com/in/matheus-araldi

 <!---